KazuoYanagimoto/Sublime-GoogleDefinition/README.md

 # Sublime-GoogleDefinition
-Search for definition by using Google Chrome Definition
+Sublime plugin for searching definition by using Google Chrome Definition.